Shrimp and Mango Salad

 Directions

-Place all dressing ingredients in a small jar and shake.
+Combine all dressing ingredients in a small jar and shake well.
 Set aside.

-If using fresh shrimp, cook in salted water for up to 2 hours beforehand, then transfer to an ice water bath to stop cooking process.
+If using fresh shrimp, cook it in salted water for up to 2 hours beforehand, then transfer it to an ice water bath to stop cooking process.
 Avoid overcooking the shrimp.
-Dry with paper towels and refrigerate until ready to use.
-Just before adding to the salad, cut each shrimp into 5-6 pieces.
+Dry it with paper towels and refrigerate until ready to use.
+Just before adding the shrimp to the salad, cut each one into 5 or 6 pieces.

-Chop mango, cucumber, and avocado into similar-sized pieces (1/2-3/4" dice) and place in a bowl along with minced red onion and cilantro.
+Chop mango, cucumber, and avocado into evenly sized pieces (1/2 to 3/4 inch dice) and place in a bowl with minced red onion and cilantro.
 Add the shrimp and about three-quarters of the dressing.
-Toss everything together and taste, adding more dressing if needed.
+Toss everything together and taste; add more dressing if needed.
 Adjust the seasonings as necessary.

-When ready to serve, add the lettuce to a serving bowl.
+When ready to serve, place the lettuce in a serving bowl.
 Drizzle with olive oil, then add the remaining dressing or the accumulated liquid from the shrimp bowl.
-Gently toss to coat the lettuce evenly.
+Gently toss to evenly coat the lettuce.

-Divide lettuce among the plates, top with the salad mixture, and sprinkle with cashews.
+Divide lettuce onto the plates, add the salad mixture on top, and sprinkle with cashews.

 Sally Uhlmann’s passion for cooking led her to publish a memoir-style cookbook, “Just Cook with Sally.”
 She splits her time between the States and her farmhouse in Cortona, Italy, when she is not traveling the world.
 Sally cooks, develops recipes, and writes stories—mostly about the intersection of food, travel, and her life.